ejime7/ej-azure-devops/README.md

 ```

 ## Passing tests results after running the `make all` command from the `Makefile`
+>First we need to create a MakeFile before run the make all command.
+Please follow the steps below,

 ## Output of a test run